braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/testing.md

 - Do the images and media show up and act as expected?
 - Does the liquid function as expected?
 Have you accounted for a [default attribute value]({{ site.baseurl }}/user_guide/personalization_and_dynamic_content/liquid/conditional_logic/#accounting-for-null-attribute-values) in the event that the liquid returns no information?
 - Is your copy clear, concise, and correct?
-- Do your buttons direct the user where they should go?
+- Do your links direct the user where they should go?

 [1]: {%image_buster /assets/img/in-app-message-preview.png %}
 [2]: {% image_buster /assets/img/iam-generations.gif %}